You probably can't because of the audio problem, but I guarantee you it's taking much less effort to speak here.

 And that most women can relate.

-Most women don't like pictures of themselves, and every woman has seen a bad picture of herself, and no way wants anybody else to see it.
+And every woman has seen a bad picture of herself and no way wants anybody else to see it.

 And that that's why this is different.

-And I thought that makes uh some sense.
+And I thought that makes some sense.

-I've got some sound bites I want to get to here.
+I've got some soundbites I want to get to here.

-I've I've uh I've hyped them, and we'll get back to your phone calls very soon.
+And we'll get back to your phone calls very soon.

 You have to hear this.